Palm Beach, Martin, Glades, Okeechobee, and Hendry counties

 Fishhound also offers a fishing forecast for Lake Okeechobee .

-Fishermen are reporting excellent catch rates and sizes for largemouth bass even with high water and spread out fish.
-These catch rates should increase even more as the water temperature cools and bass begin to look for spawning areas in the marsh.
-Prior to the spawn, continue to look for edge habitats, such as when vegetation ends or changes types.
+Target bass in edge habitats, such as when vegetation ends or changes types.
 Bass inhabit these areas as a way to better ambush prey while hiding in the shadows.
-Start looking for bedding bass in the shallows of the marsh as the water cools and around the time of a full moon.
-Fish over six pounds should be plentiful this winter, with a few over ten pounds very likely.
-A guide is highly recommended, especially your first time to the lake.
+The fishing should be best early in the morning on the outside edges of the shoreline vegetation (mainly bulrush, eelgrass, and knotgrass) and as the months and days get warmer, look for deeper, shady spots on the rim canal.
 Try topwater plugs, crank baits (shad designs and colors), and spinner baits in the grass flats, and plastic worms, senkos, flukes, and flipping jigs in the heavier cover.
 Golden shiners are the best live bait for largemouth bass.

-Black crappie (Speck) is usually best during the winter.
-The results of the 2012 Lake Okeechobee Creel Survey showed a large increase in success rates and harvested fish in the areas near the mouth of the Kissimmee River.
-Continue to expect the same this year.
-Fishing in the Kissimmee River will be best during times the river is flowing, especially after cold fronts.
-Efforts in the lake should be focused near the edges of vegetation stands.
+Black crappie (speck) fishing is still fair.
+Fishing in the Kissimmee River will be best during times the river is flowing.
+Angling effort should be concentrated near the edges of vegetation stands.
 The best angling will occur early and late in the day.
-The creel survey shows many fishermen catching their limits each day, indicating crappie populations are bouncing back.
 Use the usual fishing techniques for crappie throughout this time.
 Minnows should be suspended at various depths to locate schools.
 Jig fishing is most productive, as you can cover a great deal more area.
-Currently, the pink/white jig color combination seems the most popular among anglers.
 The secret to successful crappie fishing is to move often, until you locate a school.

-Bluegill and redear fishing are usually slow during the winter.
-However, from electrofishing and trawling surveys large amounts of bream of varying sizes have been seen throughout the lake.
-Start looking for spawning redear and bluegill in the late winter and early spring.
+Bluegill and redear (shellcracker) fishing has picked up.
+The last few years of electrofishing and trawling surveys have shown great numbers of bream throughout the lake.
+Look for beds in open, sandy-bottom areas in the marsh.
+You can find many bluegill and redear together in areas such as this.
 Most redear are taken on live worms.
-Beetle‑spins and crickets are the preferred baits for bluegill.
+Beetle Spins and crickets are the preferred baits for bluegill.